Decreasing what we send to the landfill, to cut our greenhouse gas emissions

 As a result of these efforts, we achieved a weekly reduction in CO2-equivalent emissions between 40 and 50 tons.

-We are proud to have been able to keep our food waste tonnage down since.
-Currently, the teams at our cafés divert more than 40 percent (by weight) of what remains of their food waste from landfills.
-We try to stop waste from happening in the first place by:
+We are proud to have been able to keep our food waste tonnage down ever since.
+We follow the EPA’s food recovery hierarchy, which is about trying to stop food waste from happening in the first place.

 Source reduction in the kitchen: Preparing food from scratch in small batches to order, using snout-to-tail and stem-to-root cooking techniques, and being the first company to talk guests out of using trays has all helped us keep our food waste to a minimum.

 Source reduction on the farm: We’ve also tackled food waste at the farm and processor level.
 In 2014 we launched the Imperfectly Delicious Produce program, working with our farmers, suppliers, and chefs to source cosmetically challenged produce that would otherwise be left to rot in the fields or discarded in the processing plant.